-The region has a long history of working together to maintain and improve rail service and expand air service.
+The six-county region has a long history of working together to maintain and improve rail service and expand air service.
 In the late 1980's, a coalition of local governments and businesses came together to encourage Northwest Airlines to provide commercial air passenger and provide a financial assurance mechanism to guarantee minimum revenues for a period of time.
 Air service was so successful that the minimum revenue requirement was met every year and the financial support was never needed.
-Significant improvements have been made to the Cherry Capital Airport and the Pellston Regional Airport; their continued growth is critical to the economic well-being of the region.
+Significant improvements have been made to the Cherry Capital Airport; its continued growth is critical to the economic well-being of the region.